James Watt (entrepreneur): Personal life

 Watt splits his time between London and Ellon.
-In 2013 he married illustrator Johanna Basford OBE.
-The couple met in 2006, and have two daughters.
-Basford divorced Watt in 2020.
+In 2013, he married illustrator Johanna Basford; the couple have two daughters.
+They divorced in 2020.
 In 2022, Watt admitted to a "brief, amicable relationship with a team member" during a difficult period of his marriage.

-In 2023 Watt brought a private prosecution against ex-girlfriend Emili Ziem following a civil court finding that she fraudulently induced him into sending her £100,000 in Bitcoin by pretending to investigate an alleged online conspiracy against him.
-She was acquitted of criminal charges.
+In 2023, Watt brought a private prosecution against an ex-girlfriend relating to a bitcoin transaction.
+She was subsequently acquitted.

-In 2024 he became engaged to media personality Georgia Toffolo, whom he had been in a relationship with since 2023.
-Watt faced backlash after being spotted attending Nigel Farage's 60th birthday celebrations with Toffolo.
-He also faced backlash in 2024 for announcing that he was considering delaying their marriage for up to 3 years in order to avoid paying tax on an investment in Toffolo's business venture.
+In 2024, he became engaged to media personality Georgia Toffolo, whom he had been in a relationship with since 2023.
+His attendance at Nigel Farage’s 60th birthday celebrations with Toffolo, and a subsequent LinkedIn poll about potentially delaying their marriage to maximise tax relief on an investment in her business, attracted criticism in the press and on social media.
 The pair wed in 2025.

+He has disclosed diagnoses of autism and ADHD.

-Watt was awarded an MBE alongside business partner Martin Dickie in 2016.
+Watt and Dickie were awarded the MBE in 2016.

-Watt's father, James "Jim" Watt, died of pancreatic cancer in August 2024.
-In 2022, Watt claimed he hadn't spoken to his mother in over 20 years.
-His parents married in 1977, and separated 25 years later followed by complex divorce proceedings over the division of assets.

-Watt is autistic and has ADHD.
-He claims his Asperger's Syndrome diagnosis came when seeking help after being described as "semi-autistic" by a journalist.